17 April 2010

 This is the third and final part of a series to help get you up to speed with the basics of Core Data quickly.

-In the first part of the series, we created a visual data model for our objects, ran a quick and dirty test to make sure it works, and hooked it up to a table view so we could see a list of our objects.
+In the first part of the Core Data tutorial series, we created a visual data model for our objects, ran a quick and dirty test to make sure it works, and hooked it up to a table view so we could see a list of our objects.

-In the second part of the series, we discussed how to import or preload existing data into Core Data so that we have some good default data when our app starts up.
+In the second part of the Core Data tutorial series, we discussed how to import or preload existing data into Core Data so that we have some good default data when our app starts up.

 In this part of the series, we’re going to discuss how we can optimize our app by using NSFetchedResultsController, to reduce memory overhead and improve response time.